Anticipating anticipation, lollygagging, and 3 principles for goal-setting

 All my small numerical targets ladder up to those three big identity goals, not unlike an OKR structure.
 I have long had explicit goals around things like reading and writing; steps, yoga, and sleep; family adventures and checking in with friends.
 By nesting them under the larger identity goals, the small targets are framed differently, and feel more meaningful.

 I also love how this framing encourages me to have a wider variety of targets.
 I’m a fairly goal-oriented person,9 and the trap I fall prey to is feeling the antsiness of inefficiency if I’m not pursuing some goal, any goal.
 A less pathological solution would be to just not care so much about the damn goals, but historically, I’ve not had much success with that.
 By contrast, having goals for things like ‘take my children on outings’ or ‘watch TV,’ or ‘put your phone away for 2 hours at the end of the day’ helps keep some of my Type A-ness at bay.
 This sounds ridiculous, but what happens is I check in with my goals, see that I’ve made no progress on watching Ted Lasso, and then I go do that.
-The desire to get the gold star for not looking at my phone (sometimes) overpowers my desire to get a gold start by answering an email.
+The desire to get the gold star for not looking at my phone (sometimes) overpowers my desire to get a gold star by answering an email.

 My hope for you is that you’re not so afflicted with goal-orientation and careerism as to need goals for having fun.
 But if you do tend that way, as I do, you might find that having a goal of ‘10 summer evening trips for ice cream’ changes your life.